jlento/linux-2/StudyGroupDec2020.md

 # Online Study group format

 Programming is best learned by doing.
-During the first week the students read the material and do the exercises independently.
-The second week of the course adds lectures and discussion in the form of online meetings.
+The emphasis in this course is not on the lectures (slides only).
+The students will need to search information independently, to find the answers to the questions in the lecture material and in the exercises.
+This reflects more accurately the situation in which the skills are needed in practice.
+After students have proposed different answers and solutions, we discuss their merits and shortcomings together.

+Having access to a Linux terminal is mandatory for solving the exercises, and very useful for answerng the more general questions, too.

 # Independent study